jmunixusers/presentations/containers/index.md

 - Unlike better designed systems like FreeBSD or Solaris, containers are not a kernel object on Linux
 - A Linux container is an illusion created by a tool like docker, that ties together various pieces like namespaces and cgroups
-- Without a proper definition of their boundaries, there have been issues with host information leaking into containers or applications escaping
+- Without a proper definition of their boundaries, there have been issues with host information leaking into containers or applications escaping their container
 - Linux security technologies like SELinux, AppArmor, capabilities, or seccomp help enforce container boundaries
+- Research is also underway to wrap containers with hardware virtualization

 ---
 # What are namespaces?